-At Azusa Pacific University, admissions counselors can help students navigate how to transfer colleges by working with them to transfer credits and complete the application process via the Undergraduate Enrollment Services Center.
+At Azusa Pacific University, admissions representatives can help students navigate how to transfer colleges by working with them to transfer credits and complete the application process via the Undergraduate Enrollment Services Center.
 APU offers pathways to help you find the transfer plan that works for you.

 “Many students do not take full advantage of the services that are offered by university admissions offices,” Lujan notes.
-“At APU, each student who submits an application is assigned to their own transfer counselor.
-Our transfer counselors are available to assist students with questions about how their units transfer over, help them break down and understand their financial aid offers, connect them with representatives within their major, and answer any other questions about APU or transferring in general.”
+“At APU, each student who submits an application is assigned to their own transfer representative.
+Our transfer representatives are available to assist students with questions about how their units transfer over, help them break down and understand their financial aid offers, connect them with representatives within their major, and answer any other questions about APU or transferring in general.”

 Are you interested in transferring to Azusa Pacific University?
 Learn more about available transfer pathways.